Antonio Caracciolo

-Antonio Aldo Caracciolo (born 30 June 1990) is an Italian professional footballer who plays as a defender for Serie B club Pisa.
+Antonio Aldo Caracciolo (born 30 June 1990) is an Italian professional footballer who plays as a centre-back for Serie A club Pisa.

 Career

-Caracciolo was a youth product of Lombard club F.C.
-Internazionale Milano.
+Caracciolo was a youth product of Lombard club Inter Milan.
 He was a player of the under-16 team in 2005–06 season.
-Caracciolo then left for fellow Lombard club A.C.
-Pavia, at first on loan.
-He made his professional debut in the second half of 2007–08 Serie C2 season.
+Caracciolo then left for fellow Lombard club Pavia, at first on loan.

-On 29 January 2010 A.S.
-Bari signed the defender on loan until 30 June 2010.
+On 29 January 2010, Bari signed the defender on loan until 30 June 2010.
 He was selected as a substitute once under coach Giampiero Ventura, on 16 May 2010, but did not come off the bench.

 Genoa

-On 20 July 2010 he was signed by Genoa.
+On 20 July 2010, he was signed by Genoa.
 He left the club on loan with Gubbio.

 In July 2011 he was loaned to Gubbio again but suffered a minor injury in pre-season.

 Brescia

-In summer 2012 Caracciolo was farmed to Serie B club Brescia Calcio on a 4-year contract on a co-ownership deal.
+In summer 2012 Caracciolo was farmed to Serie B club Brescia Calcio on a four-year contract on a co-ownership deal.
 The club acquired half of the registration rights of the player for a peppercorn fee.
 In June 2013 Brescia acquired Caracciolo outright.

-On 19 July 2013 Caracciolo was transferred to Lega Pro Prima Divisione club U.S. Cremonese on a temporary deal.
+On 19 July 2013, Caracciolo was transferred to Lega Pro Prima Divisione club U.S. Cremonese on a temporary deal.
 The club also had an option to sign him outright.

-In summer 2014 Caracciolo returned to Brescia, entering the first team squad again.

-On 1 December 2015, Caracciolo signed a new contract with Brescia, adding 2 more year to his current contract.
+On 1 December 2015, Caracciolo signed a new contract with Brescia, adding two more year to his contract.
 However, he was sold in summer 2016.

 Verona

-On 11 August 2016 Caracciolo was signed by Hellas Verona F.C.
+On 11 August 2016, Caracciolo was signed by Hellas Verona F.C.
 He was extremely criticized for this by the Brescia's supporters because Brescia and Verona are huge rivals.
 After playing 33 matches he gave his contributions to help Verona to get back to Serie A after 2016 relegation.
-He did his Serie A debut in a home 0–0 against U.C.
+He made his Serie A debut in a home 0–0 against U.C.
 Sampdoria where he played the full 90 minutes.
 He scored his first goal in Serie A (and for Verona) in a surprising 3–0 home win against A.C.
 Milan.

-On 10 March 2018 he scored the winning goal in a 1–0 win in the Derby della Scala against Chievo.
+On 10 March 2018, he scored the winning goal in a 1–0 win in the Derby della Scala against Chievo.